RAM BY COMPUTER

 Shipping & handling:

-For special orders, volume purchases, Interac or cheque payment, special shipping arrrangements and items that don't have pricing or ADD buttons, please email us to order.
+For special orders, volume purchases, Interac or cheque payment, special shipping arrrangements or items that don't have pricing or ADD buttons, please email us to order.

 Prices: are in Canadian Dollars, and are subject to change without notice. please Email to confirm price before ordering.
 GST is extra in Canada, GST and PST in BC, HST in PEI, NB, NS, NF and ON.